NETWAYS/foreman-training/installation/04_installation.md

 If the Puppet agent on the Foreman server has already run the domain will already be created but not associated.

-With Foreman 1.21 multi-tenancy is active by default, but not all objects get it assigned by default.
-So you have to switch to "Any Organization" and "Any Location" to find those objects and ensure organization and location are set when adjusting objects.
+With Foreman 1.21 multi-tenancy is active by default, and since 1.22 all objects get it assigned by default if only one present.
+If more than one present you have to switch to "Any Organization" and "Any Location" to find those objects and ensure organization and location are set when adjusting objects.

 !SLIDE supplemental solutions